Ikea fined $1.3 million over spying campaign in France - WTMJ

 Another former CEO of Ikea France was acquitted for lack of evidence.

 Ikea France’s lawyer, Emmanuel Daoud, said the company hadn’t decided whether to appeal.
-He said the case was marked by a lack of hard evidence and holes, and noted that the fines were well below the maximum possible.
+He said the case was marked by a lack of hard evidence, and noted that the fines were well below the maximum possible.

 “The court took into account the action plan that Ikea put in place after the revelation of the facts, in 2012.
 That’s very satisfying,” Daoud said.